 \section{Conclusions}

 In conclusion, we carried out an extensive set of FPMD simulations of a water-rich carbon-bearing fluid at various temperatures and pressures corresponding to the thermodynamic conditions of the Earth's deep crust and upper mantle ($2<P<10$ GPa and $500<T<1600$ K).
 We systematically probed the effect of preparing the systems with carbon species as solutes, namely \COO, \HCOOO, and \COOO \ at $\sim 1$ M molar concentration, and we found that in highly reactive conditions, averaging over sufficiently long runs gives an unbiased estimate not only of the composition of the solution, but also of its acidity.
-This observation allows us to map the composition of geological fluids as a function of temperature, pressure and acidity: this information is essential for geochemical models, as the stability of different forms of carbon solutes impacts mineral growth and dissolution.
-Our simulations confirm that, as opposed to what is customarily assumed in geochemical models, \COO(aq) is not the major carbon species present in water-rich geological fluids in the Earth's deep crust and upper mantle.\cite{Pan:2016gb,Duan2006,Zhang2009,HUIZENGA2001,Stolte:2019gr} Nevertheless, we find that the equilibrium composition of the solutions depends critically on the initial conditions, which, in turn determines the equilibrium content of \HOOO \ and \OH \ ions.
-This result highlights the importance of considering acidity at the same level as temperature and pressure to predict the composition of geological fluids at deep Earth conditions.
+This observation allows us to map the composition of geological fluids as a function of temperature, pressure and acidity: this information is essential for geochemical models, as the stability of different forms of carbon solutes impacts the growth and dissolution of calcium, magnesium and iron carbonates, including calcite, aragonite, dolomite, magnesite and siderite, which are present in significant amounts both in the crust and in the mantle.\cite{Berg:1986gi,Manning:2018jo} Our simulations provide direct evidence that, as opposed to what is customarily assumed in geochemical models, \COO(aq) is not the major carbon species present in water-rich geological fluids in the Earth's deep crust and upper mantle.\cite{Pan:2016gb,Duan2006,Zhang2009,HUIZENGA2001,Stolte:2019gr} Nevertheless, we find that the equilibrium composition of the solutions depends critically on the initial conditions, which, in turn determine the equilibrium content of \HOOO \ and \OH \ ions.
+This result highlights the importance of considering acidity, at the same level as temperature and pressure, to predict the composition of geological fluids at deep Earth conditions.